 The wise in heart are called discerning, and gracious words promote instruction.
 Proverbs 16:21

-I wrote about parenting in anger in The Ghost of Childhood Past ~ Anatomy of an Angry Parent.
 Let’s just level with each other: parenting has a way of raising every emotion humanly possible.
 Parenting is the hardest thing I’ve ever done.
-Parenting can cause long-hidden anger to surface like a vengeful hippo (now, those are some mean creatures!).
+Parenting can cause long-hidden anger to surface like a vengeful hippo.
+Now, those are some mean creatures!
 However, parenting in anger isn’t just something we should avoid.
 Parenting in anger is detrimental; we should run from it like we would run from a rat carrying the plague.

 This is the time of year that I contemplate my heart.
 When I speak, no matter what I’m saying, I want my kids to hear: I love you.
 Jesus loves you.
 Your life is valuable.
 God has designed you for a purpose.
 If that’s not what they’re hearing, then absolutely nothing else I say matters.
 Nothing.